Tipuchowdhury/zepto_Apps/README.md

 ** Homepage and Wishlist page are created
 ** Navbar created
+** A loader adder while calling the API.
 ** You can see individual item by clicking "Detail" button ** Designed the layout using html, css
 ** FUlly responsive